NikhilKumarC/StylistAI/docs/PROJECT_OVERVIEW.md

    - Recommendations adjust for temperature, precipitation, and season
    - Weather context persists across conversation for natural follow-ups

-4. **Personalized Styling**
+4. **Personalized Styling with Trend Intelligence**
    - Learns your style preferences, color preferences, and fit preferences during onboarding
    - Every recommendation considers your unique taste
-   - Combines your wardrobe items with general fashion knowledge
+   - Combines your wardrobe items with current fashion trends and seasonal insights
+   - Suggests how to style existing pieces in trending ways

 ### Example Conversation